spec-ops-method/spec-ops/README.md

 - Templates and Examples: Reusable artifacts for specifications and processes
 - Documentation Improvements: Clarifications, corrections, and enhancements

-See [INSTRUCTION-SETS.md](INSTRUCTION-SETS.md) for detailed contribution guidelines.
+**See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.**

+For instruction set contributions specifically, see [INSTRUCTION-SETS.md](docs/INSTRUCTION-SETS.md) for examples and guidance.

 ---